 During your visit:

 Thiel has a rolling admissions policy, meaning the sooner you apply the sooner you will hear of your application status and learn about merit-based financial aid.
 We encourage students to apply at least 30 days prior to the start of classes for the semester in which they wish to begin, and schedule a campus visit to meet with the transfer counselor.

 Are there minimum requirements to transfer to Thiel?

 Typically a minimum 2.0 GPA is preferred for transfer student admission.
 We also review your high school transcript and SAT/ACT scores.

 How do I know what classes will transfer?

 Most of your credits will transfer if you received a "C-" or better in classes taken at an accredited college or university.
 Once your official college transcript is received the Registrar will evaluate your credits.
 Thiel will accept a maximum of 94 transferrable credits.
 You will need to complete at least 30 credit hours at Thiel to graduate.

 What scholarships are available for transfer students?

 The same merit-based scholarships that are available to first-time freshmen students are available to transfer students.
-These scholarships range from $6,000 to $11,500 for resident students and $1,000 to $6,000 for commuter students.
-Also, Phi Theta Kappa members can receive a PTK scholarship, up to $1,000, each year.
-A 3.0 GPA must be maintained at Thiel to continue receiving the Phi Theta Kappa award.
+Merit-based scholarships up to $11,500 are available for resident students and commuting students can receive up to $6,000.
+Also, transfer students who are Phi Theta Kappa (PTK) members may qualify for an annual award of $2,000.

 When can I register for classes?